syntasso/kratix-docs/docs/workshop/01-pre-requisites.md

 description: Find out what you need in installed before starting the workshop
 ---

-In this workshop, we'll deploy Kratix on a local Kubernetes cluster, and deploy Kratix workloads on another Kubernetes cluster.
+In this workshop, you will deploy Kratix on a local Kubernetes cluster, and deploy Kratix workloads on another Kubernetes cluster.
 You will need the following
 tools: